-Good change management relies on clear and helpful communications about the upcoming changes.
-To smooth the path of your Office 365 or Intune or Dynamics 365 deployment, your rollout communication plan should include four areas:
+Good change management relies on clear and helpful communication about the upcoming changes.
+To smooth the path of your Office 365 or Intune or Dynamics 365 deployment, your rollout communication plan should include four areas.

 - What information is to be communicated